-Our service consists of highly skilled and experienced state-registered physiotherapists who work alongside specialist podiatrists and occupational therapists to provide accessible, high-quality and efficient rehabilitation services for NHS patients in Great Yarmouth and Waveney.
+Our service consists of highly skilled and experienced physiotherapists who work alongside specialist podiatrists and occupational therapists to provide accessible, high-quality and efficient rehabilitation services for NHS patients in Great Yarmouth and Waveney.

 Musculoskeletal (bone, joint, muscle and soft tissue) problems are incredibly common.
 Every year 20% of the general population in the UK will see their GP about an issue affecting them that is caused by a musculoskeletal problem.
 Up to 1 in 10 adults in a year will see their GP regarding problems with their back alone.
 Often these issues would be best suited to having an assessment and rehabilitation through a physiotherapist.

-Our new online assessment system allows you to refer yourself to a specialised physiotherapist who will be able to review the details you have provided and guide you towards what treatment might be best for your complaint.
+Our online assessment system allows you to refer yourself to a specialised physiotherapist who will be able to review the details you have provided and guide you towards what treatment might be best for your complaint.

 What should I do?